aplteam/Tatin/docs/TatinForContributors.md

 Note that by default the test cases use port 5001 for communication between the local Test Server and the client.
 Change the INI files for both server and client if that does not work for you.

-When you run the test suite you will be asked whether you want to start a Tatin test server locally, and usually, you will answer with a "Yes!" to this.
+When you run the test suite you will be asked whether you want to start a Tatin test server locally, and usually, you will answer with a "Yes!".
 (Windows only, elsewhere you must start the server yourself)

 A> ### Starting a Tatin test server "manually"
 A>
-A> There may be scenarios when you want to start a local Tatin test server yourself, or you develop under Linux or Mac-OS.
+A> There may be scenarios when you want to start a local Tatin test server yourself, or you develop under Linux or Mac-OS when this is a requirement.
 For that execute the following steps:
 A>
 A> 1.
 Instantiate Dyalog Unicode 18.0 or later
 A>